gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 defined, additional causes can be registered with IANA following the rules in {{IANA-Extra-Cause}}.

-### Error During Protection Handshake {#ekeyhandshake}

-The usage of the DTLS Chunk can specify a handshake, for example
-{{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}, in which case that procedure may encounter an error.
-In such case an ABORT chunk will be sent with error in protection cause code (specified in {{eprotect}}) and extra cause "Error During Protection Handshake" identifier 0x01.
-DTLS may provide a more granular information detailing the reason that drove the protection to fail.
-Such granular information can be added to the Error List.

-### Failure in Protection Solution Validation {#evalidate}
+### No Common Protection Solution {#enocommonpsi}

-A Failure may occur during protection solution validation, i.e. when the PVALID messages {{sctp-DTLS-PVALID-message}} are exchanged to validate the initialization.
-In such case an ABORT chunk will be sent with error in protection cause code (specified in {{eprotect}}) and extra cause "Failure in Validation" identifier 0x02 to indicate this failure.

-### Timeout During Protection Handshake or Validation {#etmout}

-Whenever a T-valid timeout occurs, the SCTP endpoint will send an ABORT chunk with "Error in Protection" cause (specified in
-{{eprotect}}) and extra cause "Timeout During Protection Handshake or Validation" identifier 0x03 to indicate this failure.
-To indicate in which phase the timeout occurred an additional extra cause code is added.
-If the protection solution specifies that key management is implemented in-band and the T-valid timeout occurs during the handshake the Cause-Specific code to add is "Error During Protection Handshake" identifier 0x01.
-If the T-valid timeout occurs during the protection association parameter validation, the extra cause code to use is "Failure in Validation" identifier 0x02.
+If the responder to do not support any of the protection solutions offered by the association initiator in the Protection Soluiton Parameters {{sctp-DTLS-chunk-init-options}} SCTP will send an ABORT chunk in response to the INIT chunk (Section 5.1 of {{RFC9260}}, including the error cause "Error in DTLS Chunk" {{eprotect}} and containing the Extra Cause "No Common Protection Solution".

 ## Critical Error from DTLS {#eengine}

-DTLS Protection Operator MAY inform local SCTP endpoint about errors.
+The Chunk Protection Operator MAY inform local SCTP endpoint about errors.
-When an Error in the DTLS 1.3 compromises the protection mechanism, the protection operator may stop processing data altogether, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
+When an Error in the DTLS 1.3 compromises the protection mechanism, the Chunk Protection Operator may stop processing data altogether, thus the local SCTP endpoint will not be able to send or receive any chunk for the specified Association.
 This will cause the SCTP Association to be closed by legacy timer-based mechanism.
 Since the Association